 Next, mix in the onion and garlic.
 Saute them for 1 min.

-And pour the chicken stock, de-glaze the pot really well.
+And pour the chicken stock, the water, de-glaze the pot really well.
 There should not be any bits and crumbs stuck at the bottom of the pot whatsoever.

 This step is so important and shall prevent the "BURN" sign!

 Throw in the Tortellinis too.

 Give the tortellinis a good stir and pressure cook on HIGH for 2 mins followed by a quick release.
 Do not forget to seal the vent 😀

 Open the lid and turn off the Instant Pot.